Reflections

 I love my porcelain bowl,

-and although I’ll always a slightly soft spot in my heart
+and although I’ll always have a slightly soft spot in my heart

 for memories of the old privies I’ve used in the past,